The 8 Principles of Art is a set of guidelines that artists use to arrange their art elements to create suitable compositions in their artwork.

 Variety in Art

-Variety in Art is another principle that makes a particular work valuable and exciting.
+Variety in art is another principle that makes a particular work valuable and exciting.

-Variety can take many forms but may be described as differences in style, technique, theme or subject matter that interest the viewer’s eye.
+Variety can take many forms but may be described as differences in style, technique, theme, or subject matter that interest the viewer’s eye.

-Symbolism played a prominent role throughout Vincent Van Gogh’s life, which has allowed his paintings to intrigue people for generations.
+Symbolism played a prominent role throughout Vincent Van Gogh’s life, which allowed his paintings to intrigue people for generations.

 Variety can be created using different shapes, sizes, and colors to express your idea.

 The artist may use a limited color palette to create a certain feeling or use light colors to convey happiness.
-By introducing different shapes into your composition, you add more visual interest to keep the viewer engaged for more extended periods.
+By introducing different shapes into your composition, you add more visual interest to keep the viewer engaged for extended periods.